HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ### Setting `interface`

 The interfaces the server listens on is defined with keyword **interface**.
-Multiple interfaces have to be separated by spaces.
+Multiple interfaces have to be separated by spaces or comma.

 #### Example: